cozy-labs/cozy-desktop/doc/developer/log_analysis.md

     yarn jq -c 'path(foo/bar)|short' path/to/logs*

+Please note that since the path filter takes a regular expression pattern, you'll have to double-escape backslashes in Windows paths:

+    yarn jq 'path("foo\\\\bar")' path/to/logs*

 Then get more details (e.g. dropping `-c` option and `short` filter):

     yarn jq 'select(...)' path/to/logs*